 When it first launched, the MacBook Air line was known more for its svelte frame than its processing chops, but Apple's ultraportable laptop has slowly added more power -- and with it, expert recommendations -- over the years.
-The 2011 model was widely praised as a near-perfect blend of performance and portability, and the 2012 update, while fairly incremental, adds slightly more powerful Intel Ivy Bridge processors with vastly improved graphical capabilities, faster USB 3.0 ports and lower price points across the line.
+The 2011 model was widely praised as a near-perfect blend of performance and portability, and the 2012 update, while fairly incremental, added slightly more powerful Intel Ivy Bridge processors with vastly improved graphical capabilities, faster USB 3.0 ports and lower price points across the line.
 The newest 2013 versions up the ante by incorporating Intel's fourth-generation Haswell Core processors, leading to nearly unbelievable battery life.